RayaneB75/RayaneB75/README.md

 - 👋 Hi, I’m @RayaneB75
-- 👀 I’m interested in data analysis and cyber sec
+- 👀 I’m interested in big data and cyber sec
-- 🌱 I’m currently learning networks and telecommunications
+- 🌱 I'm currently a DevSecOps Engineer working for Orange Cyberdefense
 - 💞️ I’m looking to collaborate on big data softwares
 - 📫 How to reach me : pro@rayane.space